 How much disability insurance will cost you depends on many factors, such as your income, waiting period, benefits period, and the definition of disability.
 Disability insurance premiums also vary based on the applicant’s age, health, gender, and smoking status.

 Disability insurance plans typically define total disability as own-occupation or any-occupation.
 Because the own-occupation defines disability more broadly, these policies cost more.
 You will also pay a higher premium rate if you opt for a shorter waiting period, for example 30 days instead of 120 days, or a longer payment period, for example 10 years instead of two years.
+It is advisable to seek legal or tax advice to fully understand the financial implications of your disability insurance policy.

-What is the difference between short-term and long-term disability insurance?
+What is the difference between short-term disability insurance and long-term disability insurance?

 Why self-employed workers should consider long-term disability insurance